cboettig/ews-review/manuscript-w-refs.md

 experimential evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1: Equilibrium Diagram of Saddle Node] (Barnosky et al. 2012).
+CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1: Equilibrium Diagram of Saddle Node][@Barnosky2012].
 Saddle-nodes are one of many potential bifurcations in ecological systems, though.
 Rapid regime shifts may also occur in the absence of bifurcations at all.

 Dai et al. (2012) clearly maps out the entire saddle-node bifurcation diagram emprically before presenting the corresponding decrease in recovery time